The History of the "Friends of St Katharine Docks"

 MPG's top management quickly made contact with the FOSKD Executive Committee with the aim of "consultation rather than confrontation" for the future.
 MPG accepted FOSKD as being a vital element in their renovation plans and initiated a series of regular meetings and consultations between the two groups.
 Under MPG's ownership St Katharine Docks have been substantially improved with FOSKD being consulted over all Planning Applications prior to submission to the Council.
 Commodity Quay has undergone an internal re-development scheme rather than being demolished and the Marina facilities have been greatly improved.
 New lighting and signage schemes have been introduced and new restaurants & office tenants have been attracted to the site.

 In August 2014 MPG received an offer for its entire share capital from Blackstone, a global investment and advisory firm, which was accepted by their shareholders some eighteen months ahead of when MPG was originally due to have been liquidated.
 So once again in its long history, the ownership of St Katharine Docks has changed.
-Membership of FOSKD at this time consists of over 250 local residents who care passionately about the Docks and the FOSKD Executive Committee are confident that the group has established a strong reputation for their constructive and consultative approach in dealing with matters affecting the future of the Docks.
-The group looks forward to working with the new owners to ensure that this special part of London will continue to be enjoyed by residents, trades people and visitors alike.
+Membership of FOSKD has grown substantially since 2011 and our members care passionately about the Docks.
+The FOSKD Executive Committee are confident that the group has established a strong reputation for their constructive and consultative approach in dealing with matters affecting the future of the Docks.
+The group looks forward to working with the new owners to ensure that this special part of London will continue to be enjoyed by residents, commercial tenants and visitors alike.